kyma-project/community/concepts/admission-webhook-cert-management/README.md

   secretName: webhook-server-cert
 ```

-In addition to that, it would mark it's webhook configuration with a special anntotation to let the `ca injector` automatically populate the `caBundle`.
-See [more](https://cert-manager.io/docs/concepts/ca-injector/).
+In addition to that, it would mark its webhook configuration with a special annotation to let the `ca injector` automatically populate the `caBundle`.
+See [CA Injector](https://cert-manager.io/docs/concepts/ca-injector/).

   ```yaml
 apiVersion: admissionregistration.k8s.io/v1